improvedk/improve.dk/source/_posts/debugging-in-production-part-2-latent-race-condition-bugs/debugging-in-production-part-2-latent-race-condition-bugs.md

 ## Looking at the User Code

-There were three methods in action, all of them in the `SettingDescriptionCache` class: `GetAllDescriptions`, `init` and `GetAllDescriptionsAsDictionary`.
+There were three methods in action, all of them in the SettingDescriptionCache class: GetAllDescriptions, init and GetAllDescriptionsAsDictionary.
 GetAllDescriptions and GetAllDescriptionsAsDictionary are for all intents and purposes identical and both implement a pattern like this:

 ```csharp
 public static IEnumerable<SettingDescriptionContainer> GetAllDescriptions(IPartnerConfig partnerConfig)